About Atalie Oliva

 Leo ✹ Sag ⏾ Pisces ☉ — yes, it shows.

-Atalie lives by the Stoic principle of Memento Mori: a daily reminder that life is short, and our time matters.
-When she’s not facilitating deep transformation inside organizations, you’ll find her immersed in spiritual practice, sharing loud laughs with friends and family, or lost in the rhythm of music.
+I live by the Stoic principle of Memento Mori: a daily reminder that life is short, and our time matters.
+When I’m not facilitating you can find me immersed in spiritual practice, spending time with family, or lost in the rhythm of music.